As REST data received from a web service is returned in structured form, it's often useful to map a REST response into an advanced variable type.

-The Details feature enables you to manually edit mapping between response elements and the fields in an existing custom variable type.
-This advanced technique is useful when the necessary keys are not at the root of the response, or when you are working with a custom type that is used with slightly different integration point responses.
+You can manually edit the mapping between response elements and the fields in an existing Custom Type.
+This is useful when the necessary keys are not at the root of the response, or when you are working with a Custom Type that is used with slightly different Integration Point responses.
 The following response is an example of a nested object whose fields (city, street, and zip) would require manual mapping.

-- From the Variable Type dropdown list, select the required custom type.
+- In the Response panel, click the Variable Type dropdown list, and select the related Custom Type.
 Then, click Details.